FirebaseExtended/reactfire/docs/upgrade-guide.md

 **If you already check `status` before using `data`**, no change is needed.

 Note: once an observable errors there is no automatic retry.
 The errored observable remains in the global cache under its `observableId`, so unmounting and remounting the same component rejoins the same errored state.
 Today the only workaround is to change the `observableId`.
-A proper retry mechanism is tracked as a follow-up issue.
+A proper retry mechanism is tracked in [#742](https://github.com/FirebaseExtended/reactfire/issues/742).

 ---